sundy-li/gosimplehttp/README.rst

 .. code-block:: shell

     ➜  ~   gosimplehttp -h
-            Usage of gosimplehttp:
+            Usage of ./gosimplehttp:
             -d string
                   directory of the files (default ".")
             -debug
                   show debug log or not
             -p string
                   port to bind (default "8000")
+            -proxy string
+                  reverse proxy